UFAL-DSG/lms/README.md

-# lms
+# Language Modeling Scripts

-Language modeling scripts
+The purpose of these script is to build language models suitable for building open domain ASR systems.